beiqicheng/Quantitative-metagenomics/README.md

 ![image](https://github.com/user-attachments/assets/db8dc973-7a69-48d0-aff0-a1ac71c65261)

-<span style="color:blue">Recovery of internal standards in the metagenomics was used to estimate gene volumetric abundances for each sample using calculations partly derived from Gifford et al. [2020]:</span>

-<span style="color:blue;font-weight:600">Recovery of internal standards in the metagenomics was used to estimate gene volumetric abundances for each sample using calculations partly derived from Gifford et al. [2020]:</span>
+**Recovery of internal standards in the metagenomics was used to estimate gene volumetric abundances for each sample using calculations partly derived from Gifford et al. [2020]:**

 <img width="903" height="670" alt="Equations" src="https://github.com/user-attachments/assets/21fb03c3-b7d5-4890-8e49-ce9d4e435f2b" />

-The volumetric abundance of each single copy gene (e.g. radA or recA) was determined by dividing gene counts by the volume of seawater filtered.
-The psbO gene is encoded by both cyanobacteria and eukaryotic phytoplankton, enabling cross-domain analysis.
+The volumetric abundance of each single copy gene (e.g. _radA_ or _recA_) was determined by dividing gene counts by the volume of seawater filtered.
+The _psbO_ gene is encoded by both cyanobacteria and eukaryotic phytoplankton, enabling cross-domain analysis.
 We employed two approaches to estimate haploid genome equivalent of photosynthetic eukaryotes.
-The first applied the recovery ratio directly to psbO reads, as done for recA (Equation 3).
-However, this method underestimated cyanobacterial (Prochlorococcus and Synechococcus) abundances, with a slope of 0.72 (Pearson’s r = 0.99) compared to recA-based estimates.
-As an alternative, we calculated the ratio of taxon-specific eukaryotic psbO reads to cyanobacterial psbO reads and then multiplied it by the absolute cyanobacterial abundance based on recA (Equation 4).
-This assumes an accurate recA cyanobacteria count and that psbO-based underestimation similarly affects both cyanobacteria and photosynthetic eukaryotes, likely due to sequencing depth and limitations in the psbO reference database.
+The first applied the recovery ratio directly to _psbO_ reads, as done for _recA_ (Equation 3).
+However, this method underestimated cyanobacterial (_Prochlorococcus_ and _Synechococcus_) abundances, with a slope of 0.72 (Pearson’s r = 0.99) compared to _recA_-based estimates.
+As an alternative, we calculated the ratio of taxon-specific eukaryotic _psbO_ reads to cyanobacterial _psbO_ reads and then multiplied it by the absolute cyanobacterial abundance based on _recA_ (Equation 4).
+This assumes an accurate _recA_ cyanobacteria count and that psbO-based underestimation similarly affects both cyanobacteria and photosynthetic eukaryotes, likely due to sequencing depth and limitations in the _psbO_ reference database.

 ## 3. Estimating haploid genome equivalents

 To estimate taxon-specific genome equivalents per liter: The number of annotated single-copy genes is divided by the internal standard recovery ratio (R).
 The result is normalized by the volume of seawater filtered (1 L for AMT29).

-To identify recA genes in the metagenomics, bacterial recA protein sequences were downloaded from NCBI, metagenome reads were queried against the custom recA database using DIAMOND blastx, with top hits having a bit score > 50.
-The results were also checked against the KEGG database (https://www.kegg.jp/ghostkoala/) to confirm the recA annotation.
-For the psbO gene, assembled reads were searched against the psbO database generated from Tara Oceans datasets using BLASTn (e-value < 0.001, %id > 80%, bit score > 50).
+To identify _recA_ genes in the metagenomics, bacterial _recA_ protein sequences were downloaded from NCBI, metagenome reads were queried against the custom _recA_ database using DIAMOND blastx, with top hits having a bit score > 50.
+The results were also checked against the KEGG database (https://www.kegg.jp/ghostkoala/) to confirm the _recA_ annotation.
+For the _psbO_ gene, assembled reads were searched against the _psbO_ database generated from _Tara_ Oceans datasets using BLASTn (e-value < 0.001, %id > 80%, bit score > 50).

 ## Curated databases for _recA_ and _radA_ genes